Magazine Fort: Today

 As with other military installations within Dublin, following the Anglo-Irish Treaty, the Irish defence forces took possession of the fort from British armed forces.
 The Irish Army continued to operate the facility, including time as an ammunition store, until 1988, when it was handed over to the Office of Public Works (OPW).

 Though some repair and maintenance works had previously been carried out by the OPW, as of 2015, the site was in a somewhat derelict state.
-Unlike similar structures elsewhere (for example Camden Fort Meagher in Crosshaven, or Elizabeth Fort in Cork), the fort had not seen any investment for heritage tourism purposes – although the possibility of such works was referenced from time to time.
 Some repairs were undertaken in 2016 to allow for the site to be partially opened to the public - initially as part of 1916 Rising centenary events.

-As of 2019, some conservation works were on-going within the fort and the OPW operated limited guided tours of the site.
-While additional works were undertaken in 2023, by mid-2025 the OPW website indicated that tours were not operating.
+As of 2019, some conservation works were on-going within the fort and the OPW operated limited guided tours of the site, with tours departing the Phoenix Park visitor centre at set times.
+Additional works were undertaken in 2023.
+Work to stabilise sections of perimeter walling and the re-instatement of the Duke of Dorset's Gate facilitated the reopening of the fort to the public in July 2026.